dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 data.
 From perturbatation of Bob's stolen theta-weights, Alice's "Hyperplane-Adversarial-Network" can perturbate those theta-weight values and attempt to guess the how the total score for the network will change.
+Alice has spare time on CERN's supercomputers -- just to run her algorithm and fuck with Bob.
+Social justice, n'est-ce pas?

-> "Welcome to Cracker Barrel!
-Come with me if you want to live, y'all!
+> **"Welcome to Cracker Barrel!** Come with me if you want to live,
+> y'all!"

 <a name="a-lack-of-irrational-non-deterministic-behavior-cripples-your-adversarial-signals-analysis" />

 ### [A Lack of Irrational, Non-Deterministic Behavior Cripples Your Adversarial Signals Analysis](#a-lack-of-irrational-non-deterministic-behavior-cripples-your-adversarial-signals-analysis)

-In a context with adversarial signals analysis, a critical paradox
-arises: optimally rational inferences about another entity's behavior requires irrational behavior to *scan* your adversaries decision structures.
+In almost any context with adversarial signals analysis, a critical paradox arises: optimally rational inferences about another entity's behavior requires irrational behavior to *scan* your adversary's decision structures.
 Without the proper amount of irrational behavior, you cannot consistently win these games or retain advantage in any rational sense.

 This is adversarial signals analysis for neural networks.
-For Alice to win and to fuck Bob by adversarially manipulating his network requires irrational, non-deterministic behavior to make assessments of Bob's network.
-You must perturbate with injected noise to see how the adversaries conceptions of hyperplane surfaces will respond.
+For Alice to win and to fuck Bob by adversarially manipulating his network -- this requires irrational, non-deterministic behavior to make assessments of Bob's network.
+You must perturbate with injected noise to see how the adversary's conceptions of hyperplane surfaces will respond.
 This is true for artificial neural networks, but also for game-theoretical inferences about inter-agent dynamics generally.